-Col d’Orcia is the internationally celebrated producer of one of Italy’s most revered red wines, Brunello di Montalcino.
-Situated on the outskirts of the medieval hilltop village of Montalcino in Tuscany’s Siena province, the estate has a rich winemaking history dating back to the 1700s.
-Col d’Orcia is owned today by Count Francesco Marone Cinzano.
+Col d’Orcia is an internationally celebrated, organic producer of one of Italy’s most revered red wines, Brunello di Montalcino.
+Situated on the outskirts of the medieval hilltop village of Montalcino in Tuscany’s Siena province, the estate has a rich winemaking history that dates back to the 1700s.
+In the hands of the Cinzano family since 1973, Col d’Orcia is owned and managed today by Count Francesco Marone Cinzano.

 Intrinsically linked to its physical location, the estate takes its name, which literally translates to “the hill overlooking the Orcia River”, from its position in the undulating hills between the Orcia River and Sant’Angelo in Colle.
 Here, southern orientations provide vines with abundant exposure to sunshine and vineyard soils comprised of limestone and marl facilitate natural irrigation.
 Col d’Orcia strives to make the best possible wines from the exceptional combination of soil and climate found in this part of Montalcino.

 Proudly defined as an ‘organic island’ in Montalcino, Col d’Orcia is committed to maintaining the natural environment in which it operates and has, for many years, employed organic farming practices.
 The entire estate including vineyards, olive groves, other fields and even its gardens are farmed following exclusively organic agricultural practices.
 In 2010, the estate decided to submit to the organic farming certification process and today is the largest certified organic wine producing farm in all of Tuscany.